DanCaprine/Mukluk/README.md

-Mukluk MUD Client is an Android M* (MUDs, MUSHs, MOOs, etc.) client that was available on the Google Play Store from 2010 to August 31st, 2023.
-Features included full ANSI support and the ability to connect to multiple worlds simultaneously.
+Mukluk MUD Client is an Android M* (MUDs, MUSHs, MOOs, etc.) client that was originally added to the Google Play Store in 2010.
+It featured full ANSI support and the ability to connect to multiple worlds simultaneously.

-I won't be able to provide any build or usage support, but the code is released under the MIT license, so you can do nearly anything you like with it.
+Mukluk no longer works on more recent versions of Android due to changes in the operating system's behavior and security.
+The source code is provided for anybody to do whatever they like with it.
 Enjoy!